vippsas/vipps-ecom-api/vipps-ecom-api.md

 in Norway), and does not change (except in very special cases).

 **Please note:** It is recommended to get the user's information directly after completing the transaction.
-There is however a _time limit of 168 hours_ (one week) to retrieve the consented profile data from the `/userinfo` endpoint to better support merchants that depend on manual steps/checks in their process of fetching the profile data.
+There is a _time limit of 168 hours_ (one week) to retrieve the consented profile data from the `/userinfo` endpoint.
+This is to better support merchants that depend on manual steps/checks in their process of fetching the profile data.
 The merchant will get the information that is in the user profile at the time when they actually fetch the information.
 This means